RazvanZapodeanu/Blood-Sonata/README.md

 ## Status

-**Complete** — All core systems implemented and functional.
+**Functional** — All core systems implemented and working.
 Ongoing refinements to AI behavior and combat balance.